TwinFlame-Development/horoscopeAPI/README.rst

     <tr>
       <td>‘date’</td>
       <td>Yes</td>
       <td>The date for which to retrieve the horoscope information.
-The date format should be MM-DD-YYYY.</td>
+The date format should be MM-DD-YYYY or ‘today’, ‘tomorrow’, ‘yesterday’</td>
     </tr>
     <tr>
       <td>‘sign’</td>